neticdk/go-common/pkg/vulnscan/README.md

 A scanner implements the `Scanner` interface.
 Specifically, the `Scan` method which returns a list of vulnerabilities and an error.

-For now GrypeScanner is the only implementation.
+For now, GrypeScanner is the only implementation.